chyuck/chyuck.github.io/README.md

 ### Scientist and Software Engineer at National University of Uzbekistan
 Jan 2005 – Jun 2006 | Tashkent, Uzbekistan
+- Researched problems of equilibrium and stabilization of mechanical systems, as part of scientific group, funded by government scientific grant
+- Developed programming module, using Maple math engine, which automates analysis of equilibrium of mechanical systems
+- Developed vector-matrix notation and its algebra for simplified representation and calculation of scalar equations
+- Published three articles related to scientific work in journals

 ## Education